TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          .. note::

-            Prior to TYPO3 4.5 you had to set the complete filename as defaultLanguageFlag, for example "de.gif" to get the german flag.
-Since TYPO3 4.5 you must use the name without dot and extension.
+            Use the file name without dot and extension.

 .. container:: table-row